echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Project Description
 The website should allow multiple grocery shops to set up products available, along with their unit prices as well as images.
-The website should allow users to visit different shops, and put items into their basket.
+The website should allow users to visit different shops, and put items into their baskets.
 The website should allow users to view their basket at all times, and add/remove items from the basket.
 The website should allow users to increase/ decrease the quantity of the items while looking at their baskets.
 It should also calculate the total expenditure/cost for all items in the basket.
-Finally, it should create an itemised list of the user’s shopping bill, grouped by the shop.
+Finally, it should create an itemized list of the user’s shopping bill, grouped by the shop.

 ### Preview this project (Deployed in Heroku)

-This is a **preview version** of this project, it might contain errors or out-dated pages.
+This is a **preview version** of this project, it might contain errors or outdated pages.
 Please use python to run this project locally to see the latest website.

 [http://comp3019j-web-dev.herokuapp.com/](http://comp3019j-web-dev.herokuapp.com/)